Guard Your Heart: The Virtuous Woman’s Guide

 I’m no farmer but I know that loamy soil is one of the best soils to plant seeds in especially if there are other life forms like earthworms growing in it.

-This is because loamy soil is aerated and has a rich moist balance.
-In comparison to clay, which is tough and limits the roots of plants due to lack of air.
+Loamy soil has a rich moist balance; in comparison to clay, which is tough and limits the roots due to lack of air.

 Our heart was made to be like loamy soil; soft enough for God and others to reach us.